wabiconf/2025/index.md

 You can register for WABI 2025 [using this link](https://go.umd.edu/wabi25payment).

-## Poster abstract submission
+## Poster Abstract Submission

-You can submit your abstract to WABI via [EasyChair](https://easychair.org/conferences/?conf=wabi2025).
+You can submit your abstract to WABI via [EasyChair](https://easychair.org/conferences/?conf=wabi2025) untial July 20, 2025.

 Poster preparation: make posters at most 4 ft wide and 3 ft high

-## IMPORTANT DATES
+## Important Dates

 * Paper submission deadline:
   * Abstract deadline: May 12, 2025 (AoE)